 Deep dive: JavaScript Closures Interview Guide - Everything you need to know about closures, with common interview questions and detailed explanations.

 "Explain the JavaScript event loop" is practically a guaranteed interview question.
-And most candidates give a mediocre answer because they've memorized an explanation without truly understanding it.
+Most candidates give a mediocre answer because they've memorized an explanation without truly understanding it.

 Here's what matters: JavaScript is single-threaded, but it handles asynchronous operations through an event loop that manages a call stack, task queues, and microtask queues.
 The order of execution isn't always intuitive.